ABOUT

 Women, Indigenous peoples and new Canadians working in the forest sector have access to opportunities for ongoing learning, growth, and professional development.
 They also contribute positively to the communities they live and work in, which in turn, helps forests thrive.

 The forest sector offers dynamic and challenging work and opportunities to grow.
-And gender equity actions are the key to its success.
+And inclusive actions are the key to its success.

 Speak up and help move #ForestryForward.